-Despite changing brigades a few times over the years, this atmospheric restaurant has been one of the most consistently popular dining choices in the area since 1994 and, with proprietor/restaurant manager Maria O’Sullivan and chef Gary Fitzgerald heading up a dynamic team, it's set to stay that way.
+Despite changing brigades a few times over the years, this atmospheric restaurant has been one of the most consistently popular dining choices in the Kenmare area since 1994 - and, with the original chef Michael Casey back as proprietor/chef since spring 2013 and heading up a dynamic team, it's set to stay that way.

-It’s a landmark in the town - an attractive cut stone building built in 1832 and set well back from the road - and an open log fire, exposed stone walls, original wall panelling and a minstrels’ gallery (which provides an upper eating area), the interior is highly atmospheric and there's even an art gallery upstairs.
+It’s a landmark in the town - an attractive cut stone building built in 1832 and set well back from the road - and, with an open log fire, exposed stone walls, original wall panelling and a minstrels’ gallery (which provides an upper eating area), the interior is highly atmospheric and there's even an art gallery upstairs.

 Michael Casey takes pride in showcasing the local foods of Kerry and West Cork, giving his cooking a sense of place.

 Although there are plenty of other choices, fish features strongly.
 Oak smoked Kenmare salmon - perhaps with with celeriac and apple remoulade and a caper and red onion salsa - is a point of pride among starters which may also include a good seafood chowder, deconstructed Dublin Bay prawn cocktail (a classic of langoustines with cognac-infused Marie Rose sauce), and Thai-style fish cakes with a mango salsa.

 Another local speciality is Sneem black pudding, served warm with crispy fried potato cubes, apple compote and blackberry vinaigrette, and the original Lime Tree oven-roasted and basted sweet and sticky chicken wings add a retro flavour.